 David represents engineers, contractors, industrial concerns, building owners, architects and engineers in a wide variety of matters including improper construction and design issues.
 He has extensive experience in water intrusion cases.
 David has handled significant cases for Arkel Construction Company, The Louisiana Municipal Association, The Louisiana Association of Educators, The Rapides Regional Medical Center, ARCO, DSM Copolymer, Inc., Nalco Chemical Company, Albertson's, BASF Corporation, IBM and Credit Suisse First Boston.
 He also provides construction contract review services for clients in the electrical, instrumentation, mechanical and roofing industries.

-David is listed in The Best Lawyers in America (Woodward/White, Inc.) and in Louisiana Super Lawyers 2011-2014.
+David is listed in The Best Lawyers in America (Woodward/White, Inc.) and in Louisiana Super Lawyers 2011-2016.
+He is Chair of the Construction and Commercial Litigation Practice Group for the Louisiana Association of Defense Counsel.

 - Defense of an electrical contractor against a multi-million dollar claim related to a multi-story commercial construction project involving design, installation, and code compliance issues for both low and regular voltage